Dimensionality Reduction and Wasserstein Stability for Kernel Regression: Kernel Regression: Dimension dependence, Convergence Rates, and Stability

-In the situation of Example~\ref{exa:sobolev} with a Sobolev space $\mathcal H$ of order $m$ and a $k$-Sobolev functions $f_\rho$, we recover the classical minimax rate $n^{-2k/(2k+D)}$ if $2m>(2k)\vee D$.
+In the situation of Remark~\ref{rem:sobolev} with a Sobolev space $\mathcal H$ of order $m$ and a $k$-Sobolev functions $f_\rho$, we recover the classical minimax rate $n^{-2k/(2k+D)}$ if $2m>(2k)\vee D$.
 In particular, the rate deteriorates for large dimensions $D$.